statmlben/nonlinear-causal/README.md

 - Hypothesis testing (HT) and confidence interval (CI) for marginal causal effect $\beta$.
 - Estimate nonlinear causal link $\phi(\cdot)$.

+For implementation usage of **nonlinear_causal**, kindly refer to the provided examples and notebooks.

 ## Installation